acailic/software-interview-prep/topics/design-patterns.md

         Answer
     </summary>

 Interface for creating families of object related / dependent on each other without using a concrete classes.
+Abstract Factory creates a factory

 </details>